lit/rfcs/rfcs/NNNN-hot-elements.md

 ### Testing Plan

 To test this properly, we will need integration tests with a real web dev server, using a browser-controlling system like Playwright.
-The initial PR may not have tests.

 ### Performance and Code Size Impact